-Revenues in our Renewable Power and Transition segment are 88% contracted with an average contract term of 13 years, on a proportionate basis, with pricing that is inflation linked.
+Revenues in our Renewable Power and Transition segment are 88% contracted with an average contract term of 14 years, on a proportionate basis, with pricing that is inflation linked.
 By combining this with a stable, low cost profile, we are able to achieve consistent growth year over year within our existing business.
 In addition, we consistently identify capital development projects that provide an additional source of growth.
-Our development pipeline represents over 155,000 MW of potential capacity globally, of which 19,340 MW are currently under construction or are construction-ready.
-We expect this development pipeline to contribute an incremental approximately \$224 million to BEP's FFO when commissioned.
+Our development pipeline represents over 200,000 MW of potential capacity globally.
+We expect to deliver \$443 million to BEP's annualized FFO from our recently developed, under construction or construction-ready, and advanced stage development assets.
 We also have a strong track record of expanding our business through accretive acquisitions and will continue to seek out these opportunities.

 We believe that the growing global demand for low-carbon energy, especially amongst corporate off takers, will lead to continued growth opportunities for us in the future.
-In 2024, we intend to remain focused on progressing our key priorities, which include surfacing margin expansion opportunities, progressing our development pipeline and assessing select contracting opportunities across the portfolio.
+In 2025, we intend to remain focused on progressing our key priorities, which include surfacing margin expansion opportunities, progressing our development pipeline and assessing select contracting opportunities across the portfolio.
 We believe the investment environment for renewable power remains favorable and we expect to continue to advance our pipeline of acquisition opportunities.